desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-thomassen-dnsop-dnssec-bootstrapping.md

       which is advisable anyways.

 - Prevention of accidental misprovisioning / enforcing explicit provisioning:
-    * In addition to facilitating Child zone discovery and simplifying debugging, a child-specific PTR record also precludes the use of wildcard signaling records.
-Some operators or consumers may find that useful.
     * Similarly, operators could redirect a Bootstrapping Domain onto another one by means of a DNAME record.
 This could be prevented by incorporating the Bootstrapping Domain's name into the hash used to